Adult Substance Use Women with Children Residential Treatment

 • Women can bring their children to treatment where they can stay together.

-• Women and children stay in a safe place where they can learn and grow.
+• Women and their children stay in a safe place where they can learn and grow.

-• Program offers gender-specific services, including parenting education and support services.
+• Program offers gender-specific and trauma informed services, including parenting education and support services.

 Who is Eligible for Women with Children Residential Treatment?